JONSASSE/432-2018/assignments/hw7/README.md

 # Question 5 (20 points)

 Compare the two models you have fit in Questions 3 and 4, specifying which one you prefer and why.
 Be sure to include both a comparison of the quality of fit from each model, and an assessment of adherence to the assumptions of a proportional hazards model for your final selection.

+# Question 6 (20 points)

+The `remission.csv` file contains contains initial remission times, in days, for 44 leukemia patients who were randomly allocated to two different treatments, labeled A and B. Some patients were right-censored before their remission times could be fully determined, as indicated by values of `censored` = 1 in the data set.

+Your task is to plot and compare appropriate estimates of the survival functions for the treatments, including at least a Kaplan-Meier estimate and a log rank test.
+Compare median and (restricted) mean survival times appropriately.
+Write a complete sentence (or several) to accompany each of your estimates and plots.
+Do not use a regression model.